khaoula04/legat_rag/README.md

 Legal information is notoriously difficult to navigate.
 EU regulations run into hundreds of pages of dense legal language.
 This system makes EU law **accessible to anyone** — no legal background required.

-This project is a full end-to-end implementation of the same core architecture, built from scratch.

 ---